 State Laws That Protect Freedom of the Press for Students

-Despite the vagueness of that standard, Hazelwood remains the prevailing federal law today.
-Permitted restrictions have included a Tennessee public high school student being told her piece on atheism would be too “distracting,” as well as an Illinois principal’s quashing of a story revealing hazing in the school’s athletics programs.
+Hazelwood remains the prevailing legal standard.
+Permitted restrictions have included a Tennessee public high school student being told her piece on atheism would be too distracting.
+Another example includes an Illinois principal stopping a story revealing hazing in the school’s athletics programs.

 State New Voices Laws Expand Student Press Freedoms